jackalope-code/stream-overlay/README.md

 3. Start the create-react-app development server with live reloading at http://localhost:3000

 Running `npm run dev` from the server directory and `npm start` from the root stream-overlay directory is enough to start the API server and the webpage respectively, once npm dependencies are installed.

+Once the app is deployed, the API will run on a remote server and the webpage interfaces with the API.
+The users interface with the app from the browser and no dependencies are required for users at that point.

+## Local testing
+- Start the development servers for the API and the webpage
+- Open two browser windows to the url http://localhost:3000
+- Updates to one window should be mirrored to the other window

+## Issues
+Movement is totally bugged right now

 ## Environment variables
 TODO